Professor Gary Dymski

 Research interests

-I have published numerous books, articles, chapters, and studies on banking, financial fragility, urban development, credit-market discrimination, gender and racial inequality, the Latin American and Asian financial crises, exploitation, housing finance, the subprime lending crisis, financial regulation, the Eurozone crisis, and economic policy.
-Some of this research has appeared in economics or political economy journals (and books), and some in geography journals (and books).
-Current research projects include the UK productivity paradox; the impact and governance of financial power in the global economy; the spatial aspects of financial instability; the post-crisis challenges of economic development in lower-income areas affected by subprime lending, discrimination, and redlining; the liquidity preference/investment crisis in South Africa; the integration of macroeconomic and financial logic into economic geography; and the challenge of creating more circular, equitable, and sustainable urban and national economies.
+I have published widely on topics including banking, financial fragility, urban development, credit-market discrimination, gender and racial inequality, the Latin American and Asian financial crises, exploitation, housing finance, the subprime lending crisis, financial regulation, the Eurozone crisis, and economic policy.
+Recent research projects include the UK productivity paradox; the impact and governance of global financial power; the spatial aspects of financial instability; the consequences of subprime lending and the Covid-19 crisis for minority and lower-income areas, the potential for wider communication between financial geography and political economy scholarship, and the challenge of financing more circular, equitable, and sustainable urban and national economies against the context of ever-deepening global inequalities.

 Qualifications